 In August 2021, the government responded to Jimmy's report.
-After investigating his complaint, they found that the project was delayed due to staffing issues caused by the pandemic and invited him to meet with health officials to his hometown of Villvicencio, Colombia.
-Photos discuss the situation.
+After investigating his complaint, they found that the project was delayed due to staffing issues caused by the pandemic and invited him to meet with health officials to discuss the situation.
 "Using this platform makes me feel that I can have an impact or some ability to be able to draw attention to what's happening.
 I'll keep insisting on the follow up to the projects also because I feel that it's a calling as a citizen."
 Thanks to Jimmy's report, the government is issuing new orders to equip his community with the necessary resources to monitor the virus.